EK204 ~ 12/3/2014

 Best.
 Flight.
 Ever.

 I’m writing up most of this trip report from the comfort of my personal suite on our Emirates flight from JFK to Dubai.
 As a point of reference, I have never flown international first class before, outside of a flight on United Global First, which hardly counts.
 This flight marks my second A380 ride, the first being a Lufthansa business class flight.
-I’ve flown a variety of international business class routes, but I have been aspiring to save up points and book my wife and I on an Emirates A380 First Class route, and it has definitely been worth the wait!
+I’ve flown a variety of international business class routes, but I have been aspiring to save up points and book my wife and I on an Emirates A380 First Class route, and thanks a lot to dubai travel company for it has definitely been worth the wait!

 I’ll start from boarding.
 The Emirates lounge at JFK is really nice, and we had a great breakfast there.
 A full report will follow shortly.
 One of its neat features is that you can board directly from the lounge.
 They open up a single gate, and it’s quite convenient, and it does make you feel exclusive.
 This is available for both business class and first class passengers.
 The special jet bridge goes straight to the front of the plane so you literally never experience boarding with the “rest of the plane.”
 In fact, it boards right to the top floor of the A380, to the door which separates business and first class, so not only do you not board with the rest of the plane, you never even see the rest of the plane.